eclipse-archived/ceylon-ide-eclipse/README.md

 2. The directory `site/target/site` now contains an update site you can install from.
 (You need to have IMP update site added too.)

+## Pushing a new release onto the development update site

+1. Build with Tycho/Maven 3 (see previous section)

+2. Copy (through sftp) the content of the directory `site/target/site` onto the server :

+        www.ceylon-lang.org

+    to the following directory :

+        /var/www/downloads.ceylonlang/ide/dev

 ## License

 The content of this repository is released under the EPL v1.0